filaforge/filament-deepseek-chat/plugins/filaforge-deepseek-chat/README.md

 ---

 ## Troubleshooting
-- **Migrations are automatic** - no need to run `php artisan migrate` manually
+- **Migrations are manual** - run `php artisan migrate` after publishing migrations
-- **Assets are auto-published** - no need to run `php artisan vendor:publish` manually
+- **Assets are auto-published** - but manual publishing is recommended for production
-- **Optimization is automatic** - no need to run `php artisan optimize` manually
+- **No automatic optimization** - run `php artisan optimize` manually if needed
 - If you encounter any issues, the plugin logs all operations to Laravel's log files
-- Make sure you added the panel plugin in Step 2; otherwise pages won't be registered
+- Make sure you added the panel plugin in Step 4; otherwise pages won't be registered

 ---